The general election of 2010 is the closest in a generation. Left Foot Forward sets out its reflections on a most extraordinary election campaign.

 Britain’s needs are clear: an approach to deficit reduction that protects the most vulnerable, a renewed focus on reducing carbon emissions, and a constitutional settlement involving meaningful electoral reform.
 The risk to Britain of a Conservative victory could not be clearer.
 Although it has run a lacklustre campaign and will need a new approach to its politics, Labour is still top on policy.
 But with virtually no chance of an outright Labour majority, the only hope for a progressive future is a hung parliament and a Lib-Lab coalition.
 Getting there is not straightforward.
 Unless you live in a Lib Dem – Conservative marginal, a vote for the Lib Dems will be largely wasted.
 The Lib Dems cannot win in 70 per cent of the Tories’ target seats and taking seats from Labour means less chance of a progressive future, not more.

 In the midst of all this uncertainty one thing is abundantly clear: whatever you do today, vote.
 And make sure that your claim on the future enables real progress, rather than a back door route for Mr Cameron to enter No. 10.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.